Centiq/sap-hana/documentation/ansible/system-design-deployment/app/prepare-full-app-bom.md

    /path/to/util/generate_bom.sh >../bom.yml
    ```

-   This example makes assumtions about the Storage Account location and the product name.
+   This example makes assumptions about the Storage Account location and the product name.
 The BoM file `bom.yml` will be written to the parent directory of the `stackfiles/` folder.

 1. The script accepts parameters to specify the Storage Account location and the product name.
 See the [comment block](https://github.com/Azure/sap-hana/blob/5576bd29ea7e25fc8d879093e40e88ae192df656/util/generate_bom.sh#L3-L25) at the start of the script for more information.